 Profile: Father Richard Frechette, CP, D.O.

-Father/Doctor Rick serves as Nos Petits Freres et Soeurs (NPFS, French for “Our Little Brothers and Sisters”) Advisor and Ethical and Medical Consultant/Advisor for NPH International.
+Father/Doctor Rick serves as Advisor for NPH Haiti, also known as Nos Petits Freres et Soeurs (NPFS, French for “Our Little Brothers and Sisters”).

 When Rick Frechette became a Passionist priest in 1979, his goal was to minister to the spiritual health of humanity.
 Little did he know that one day he would also minister to the physical health of orphaned children and the needy.